 Is It Safe to Eat Fish with Histamine Intolerance?

-People often ask whether it’s safe to eat fresh fish with histamine intolerance depend on how fresh the fish is.
+Whether it’s safe to eat fresh fish with histamine intolerance depend on how fresh the fish is.
 Fresh seafood is safe to eat since freshly caught fish contain no histamine.

 However, when fishermen expose fish to warmer temperatures rather than freezing them right away, it boosts the histamine content of fresh fish, to the point that it can trigger histamine intolerance symptoms.

 When you eat fish that have higher levels of histamine, it increases your body’s histamine burden and can worsen histamine sensitivity symptoms.